 #

-From Exodus 20 | From Deuteronomy 5 | Comments |
+From Exodus 20 From Deuteronomy 5 Comments

 1

 Exodus 20:2 I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
-Exodus 20:3 Thou shalt have no other gods before me. |

 Deuteronomy 5:6 I am the LORD thy God, which brought thee out of the land of Egypt, from the house of bondage.
-Deuteronomy 5:7 Thou shalt have none other gods before me. |

 2

-Exodus 20:4 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Exodus 20:5 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me; Exodus 20:6 And shewing mercy unto thousands of them that love me, and keep my commandments. |
+Exodus 20:5 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me;

-Deuteronomy 5:8 Thou shalt not make thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the waters beneath the earth: Deuteronomy 5:9 Thou shalt not bow down thyself unto them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me, Deuteronomy 5:10 And shewing mercy unto thousands of them that love me and keep my commandments. |
+Deuteronomy 5:9 Thou shalt not bow down thyself unto them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me,

 Israel struggled with idol worship throughout their history.

-The Roman Catholics do not include this one in their list of 10. |
+The Roman Catholics do not include this one in their list of 10.

 3

-Exodus 20:7 Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain. | Deuteronomy 5:11 Thou shalt not take the name of the LORD thy God in vain: for the LORD will not hold him guiltless that taketh his name in vain. | This includes the frivolous use of God's name.
+Exodus 20:7 Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.
+Deuteronomy 5:11 Thou shalt not take the name of the LORD thy God in vain: for the LORD will not hold him guiltless that taketh his name in vain.
+This includes the frivolous use of God's name.
 Note Leviticus 19:12 And ye shall not swear by my name falsely, neither shalt thou profane the name of thy God: I am the LORD.
-The modern-day practice of the usage of "God" in profanity is just a subset of this commandment. |
+The modern-day practice of the usage of "God" in profanity is just a subset of this commandment.

 4

-Exodus 20:8 Remember the sabbath day, to keep it holy.
-Exodus 20:9 Six days shalt thou labour, and do all thy work: Exodus 20:10 But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: Exodus 20:11 For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it. |
+Exodus 20:10 But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates:

-Deuteronomy 5:12 Keep the sabbath day to sanctify it, as the LORD thy God hath commanded thee.
-Deuteronomy 5:13 Six days thou shalt labour, and do all thy work: Deuteronomy 5:14 But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, nor thy manservant, nor thy maidservant, nor thine ox, nor thine ass, nor any of thy cattle, nor thy stranger that is within thy gates; that thy manservant and thy maidservant may rest as well as thou.
-Deuteronomy 5:15 And remember that thou wast a servant in the land of Egypt, and that the LORD thy God brought thee out thence through a mighty hand and by a stretched out arm: therefore the LORD thy God commanded thee to keep the sabbath day. |
+Deuteronomy 5:14 But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, nor thy manservant, nor thy maidservant, nor thine ox, nor thine ass, nor any of thy cattle, nor thy stranger that is within thy gates; that thy manservant and thy maidservant may rest as well as thou.

 The sabbath day is clearly Saturday and will always be.

 There are more stipulations given for this commandment than for any of the other ones.
 When read carefully, it is obvious that NO WORK by anyone (even non-Jewish strangers) was to be performed.
-For a clearer perspective, read the article entitled, |

 5

-Exodus 20:12 Honour thy father and thy mother: that thy days may be long upon the land which the LORD thy God giveth thee. | Deuteronomy 5:16 Honour thy father and thy mother, as the LORD thy God hath commanded thee; that thy days may be prolonged, and that it may go well with thee, in the land which the LORD thy God giveth thee. | Notice the promise of extended life.
-Paul notes that promise in Ephesians 6:2-3, "Honour thy father and mother; (which is the first commandment with promise;) That it may be well with thee, and thou mayest live long on the earth. |
+Exodus 20:12 Honour thy father and thy mother: that thy days may be long upon the land which the LORD thy God giveth thee.
+Deuteronomy 5:16 Honour thy father and thy mother, as the LORD thy God hath commanded thee; that thy days may be prolonged, and that it may go well with thee, in the land which the LORD thy God giveth thee.
+Notice the promise of extended life.
+Paul notes that promise in Ephesians 6:2-3, "Honour thy father and mother; (which is the first commandment with promise;) That it may be well with thee, and thou mayest live long on the earth.

 6

-Exodus 20:13 Thou shalt not kill. | Deuteronomy 5:17 Thou shalt not kill. | |
+Exodus 20:13 Thou shalt not kill.
+Deuteronomy 5:17 Thou shalt not kill.

 7

-Exodus 20:14 Thou shalt not commit adultery. | Deuteronomy 5:18 Neither shalt thou commit adultery. | |
+Exodus 20:14 Thou shalt not commit adultery.
+Deuteronomy 5:18 Neither shalt thou commit adultery.

 8

-Exodus 20:15 Thou shalt not steal. | Deuteronomy 5:19 Neither shalt thou steal. | |
+Exodus 20:15 Thou shalt not steal.
+Deuteronomy 5:19 Neither shalt thou steal.

 9

-Exodus 20:16 Thou shalt not bear false witness against thy neighbour. | Deuteronomy 5:20 Neither shalt thou bear false witness against thy neighbour. | |
+Exodus 20:16 Thou shalt not bear false witness against thy neighbour.
+Deuteronomy 5:20 Neither shalt thou bear false witness against thy neighbour.

 10

-Exodus 20:17 Thou shalt not covet thy neighbours house, thou shalt not covet thy neighbours wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbours. | Deuteronomy 5:21 Neither shalt thou desire thy neighbours wife, neither shalt thou covet thy neighbours house, his field, or his manservant, or his maidservant, his ox, or his ass, or any thing that is thy neighbours. | The Roman Catholics separate this into two commandments - one for house and another for wife.
+Exodus 20:17 Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s.
+Deuteronomy 5:21 Neither shalt thou desire thy neighbour’s wife, neither shalt thou covet thy neighbour’s house, his field, or his manservant, or his maidservant, his ox, or his ass, or any thing that is thy neighbour’s.
+The Roman Catholics separate this into two commandments - one for house and another for wife.

 Notice the inclusion of "field" in Deuteronomy.
-As they were preparing to enter Canaan, this specific mention would have been applicable which had not been so to their wandering parents. |
+As they were preparing to enter Canaan, this specific mention would have been applicable which had not been so to their wandering parents.